 While some plants decorate the landscape and are very visible at Rocky Mountain National Park, others are seldom seen.
 Tiny floating plants, called algae, live in lakes, wetlands, and ponds.
 Individual algae are virtually invisible, but when they congregate, they turn into the green 'slime' on stream rocks.
-Algae is important because it produces oxygen, provides food for themselves (photosynthesis) as well as food for larger aquatic (water living) animals.
-Found the world's streams, lakes and oceans, algae produce more oxygen than all the rainforests of the world combined.
+Algae are important because they produce oxygen, provide food for themselves (photosynthesis) as well as food for larger aquatic (water living) animals.
+Found in the world's streams, lakes and oceans, algae produce more oxygen than all the rainforests of the world combined.

-Diatoms are a very interesting and diverse group of algae (there are over 60,000 species described world-wide).
+Diatoms are single-celled, eukaryotic microbes that form the base of the food chain in many aquatic ecosystems.
+They are a diverse group of algae (there are over 60,000 species described world-wide).
 They can live in harsh environments; diatoms have been reported growing under more than 14 feet of ice in Antarctica.
 They occur over nearly 8 orders of magnitude of pH, surviving in acid mine drainages and others thrive at about pH of 10 (where silica begins to dissolve!).
 Diatom cell walls are made out of silica (just like window glass) and they can remain in the layers of sediments at the bottom of lakes for thousands of years.
 These sediment layers can be read somewhat like tree rings and tell us what the ecosystem was like in the distant past.
 Fossil diatoms even offer a unique window into current analyses of climate change.

 As interesting and useful as diatoms are to scientists, they are also very beautiful.
 When visiting ice covered lakes, ponds, and wetlands in Rocky Mountain National Park in winter or watching the sunlight glint off the water in the summer, it is intriguing to wonder what interesting plants may be lurking just below the surface.
 To lean more on the recorded algae and diatoms of Rocky Mountain National Park view the Algae List and Diatom List.